studio1902/statamic-peak-commands/README.md

 This is a paid addon for [Statamic Peak](https://github.com/studio1902/statamic-peak) that contains the various Peak CLI commands.
 The addon will only work when you have a valid license (also in development).

 * peak:clear-site
-* peak:install-block
+* peak:install:block
-* peak:install-preset
+* peak:install:preset
-* peak:make-block
+* peak:make:block
-* peak:make-collection
+* peak:make:collection
-* peak:make-global
+* peak:make:global
-* peak:make-partial
+* peak:make:partial
-* peak:make-set
+* peak:make:set
-* peak:make-taxonomy
+* peak:make:taxonomy

 [Read the docs](https://peak.1902.studio/getting-started/commands.html).